sprestridge/sprestridge.github.io/about.md

 This is a static site that uses a Jekyll and GitHub Pages.
 You can find out more info about customizing Jekyll themes, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)

-You can find the source code for Jekyll at
+You can find the source code for Jekyll at:
-{% include icon-github.html username="jekyll" %} /
 [jekyll](https://github.com/jekyll/jekyll)

-You can find the source code for the Jekyll theme at:
+You can find the source code for Minima at:
-{% include icon-github.html username="jekyll" %} /
 [minima](https://github.com/jekyll/minima)